Idaho is worth the investment.

 When you choose to locate or expand your business to Idaho, we are your single point of contact every step of the way.
 Idaho Commerce will help you gather and analyze key site selection data, customize comprehensive incentive packages, coordinate site visits and connect you with local, state and federal stakeholders.

-A combination of low taxes, a balanced budget with no state debt and a commonsense regulatory environment make Idaho’s economy is one of the strongest in the nation and the perfect place for foreign direct investment.
+A combination of low taxes, a balanced budget with no state debt and a commonsense regulatory environment make Idaho’s economy one of the strongest in the nation and the perfect place for foreign direct investment.

 Why invest in Idaho?